RIPE-NCC/whois/README.RDAP.md

 If the prefix is either delegated but unallocated or only partially delegated to the RIPE region, then a 404 is returned.
 An object with "administrative" status is never returned.

-Currently, IANA allocations are not present n the RIPE database, but just out-of-region placeholders.
+Currently, IANA allocations are not present in the RIPE database, but just out-of-region placeholders.
 In the future these prefixes will be added just for RDAP, so the correct information will be returned.

 Refer to [NRO RDAP](https://bitbucket.org/nroecg/nro-rdap-profile/raw/v1/nro-rdap-profile.txt) Profile section 4.5.
 "Status"